DataSF/datasf.github.io/academy/_posts/2020-04-06-intro-to-sql.md

 ---
 ## About This Course

-Data analysis and manipulation is often done in Excel.&nbsp; However, with larger and more complex datasets, a relational database (e.g. Oracle, Microsoft SQL Server/Access) is often a more popular and effective choice.
+Data analysis and manipulation is often done in Excel.
+However, with larger and more complex datasets, a relational database (e.g. Oracle, Microsoft SQL Server/Access) is often a more popular and effective choice.
 This course introduces attendees to a global database language SQL (Structured Query Language).

-SQL, is an international standard language for data manipulation in a relational database and is an important skill for data scientists and analysts.&nbsp; This workshop will introduce you to SQL so you can manipulate your data more elegantly and efficiently.
+SQL, is an international standard language for data manipulation in a relational database and is an important skill for data scientists and analysts.
+This workshop will introduce you to SQL so you can manipulate your data more elegantly and efficiently.

 ## What You’ll Learn In This Course